 But if the answer is, can GPT-5 understand human beings in any conscious, emotional, or experiential capacity, the answer is still no.

-What GPT-5 does better than any previously constituted AI, is better simulate understanding— and while this is powerful, it is still not human understanding.
-As an industry, we should continue to develop AI, and the goal should not be to close this gap, but to acknowledge it and design around it and use it in an ethical manner.
+What GPT-5 does better than any previously constituted AI is better simulate understanding, and while this is powerful, it is still not human understanding.
+As an industry, we should continue to develop AI, and the goal should not be to close this gap, but to acknowledge it and design around it, and use it ethically.